-3.1 Tracking

-A much lesser focus of Report ITU-R SM.2057 was on the second set of applications described as LDR-LT are based on impulse radio.
-The key UWB characteristic that no other technology may offer is the ranging accuracy which has improved over time to centimetre accuracy, as of 2025.
-Nevertheless, this use case remained a niche application for localized markets where regulations allowed its use for location tracking in industrial contexts and was highly focused on IEEE UWB Channel 5 (6.2-6.8 GHz).
+2.1 Ranging

-In location tracking applications, the channel impulse response is analysed to find the shortest path between transmitter and receiver, as a measure of the distance between both devices.
+A key advantage of the wide bandwidth of UWB LDR-LT technology is the ranging accuracy which has improved over time to centimetre accuracy.
+In asset tracking applications, the channel impulse response is analysed to find the shortest path between transmitter and receiver, as a measure of the distance between both devices.
 When this analysis is done using pseudo random sequences, it is possible to securely provide an upper bound to the distance between two devices.

-Localization and tracking is further described in section XX.
-Nevertheless, national regulations remained fragmented until a more common framework emerged around 2019 focusing on location tracking in the range 6-8.5 GHz.
+This use case remained a niche application for certain markets where regulations allowed its use for asset tracking in industrial contexts and was highly focused on IEEE UWB Channel 5 (6.2-6.8 GHz).
+Usage was limited due to fragmented national regulations until a more common framework emerged around 2019 focusing on location tracking in the range 6-8.5 GHz.
 A revamp of IEEE 802.15.4 standards came at the same time and two major channels emerged: Channel 5 (6.2-6.8 GHz) and Channel 9 (7.7-8.3 GHz).
-Only then UWB became a technology available for end user devices such as smartphones.
+Only then did UWB become a technology available in consumer devices such as smartphones.

 It should be noted that other technologies are also aimed at the localisation market, including other unlicensed solutions based on Bluetooth and Wi-Fi.

-3.2 Radar
+While these technologies already have a large market adoption, they do not provide high-precision accuracy for positioning and provide relatively little RF-level security.

+In differing use cases, each technology has its own strengths.
+These are the key advantages UWB has over other positioning technologies:

+– UWB allows systems to precisely localize devices and objects down to less than 10 cm in line-of-sight or non-line-of-sight environments.

+– The refresh rate is ~200-1 000 times per second, so pinpointing a location can be achieved in real time.

+– UWB pulses resist a common difficulty known as the multipath effect.
+This is what happens when radio signals reach the receiver by more than one path, due to reflection or refraction caused by natural or manmade objects close to the main signal path.
+The multipath channels cause inter-symbol-interference (ISI) in narrowband signal transmissions, since signals arriving at the receiver from different paths are destructively combined.
+As a result, signals are distorted when arriving at a receiver.
+However, in the case of UWB, the pulses are very short in time, which significantly minimizes ISI when arriving at a receiver.
+This is because UWB pulses arriving at different times through multiple paths, are so short in time that they do not interfere with each other.
+The received UWB pulses are still individually distinguishable at the receiver, giving them resistance to the multipath effect.

+2.2 Location Sensing

-For the radar applications, there are two different basic modulations in use.
-The first one is the pulsed-based modulation and the other one is frequency domain modulation.
+For radar-like reflective location sensing applications, there are two different basic modulations in use.
+The first one is the pulse-based modulation and the other one is frequency domain modulation.
 For UWB sensing applications, the physical effect is more important (electromagnetic behaviour of the materials) than a given frequency range (channel plan), which is necessary for interoperability.
-Therefore, UWB sensing applications focus on the material characteristics and wanted performance requirements out of the intended use and the used bandwidth is typically larger than 500 MHz anywhere within the range 1-10.6 GHz.
+Therefore, UWB sensing applications focus on the material characteristics and desired design performance requirements of the system.
+The bandwidth used is typically between 500 and 1500 MHz anywhere within the range 3.1-10.6 GHz.

-For pulsed based modulation the ultra-wide bandwidth of the UWB signals enables the transmission of signals with sharp rising and falling edges, often combined in the transmission of very short pulses.
+For pulse-based modulation the large bandwidth of the UWB signals enables the transmission of signals with sharp rising and falling edges, often combined in the transmission of very short pulses.
 These short pulses allow receivers to distinguish individual multipath components.